UvA-DSC/WikiCompare/README.md

 }
 ```

 This retrieve all entities of type (wdt:P31) univerity (wd:Q3918) who have a country (wdt:P17) of the Netherlands (wd:Q55).
 We then use [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) to retrieve the wikipedia pages from the Dutch and English wikipedias as well as the representation from Wikidata.
+We provide a handly Duckdb file containing this download information.